N1kor4/eminent-earth/src/pages/en/projects/5-astro.md

   src: "/images/post-1.jpg",
   alt: "A picture of a coder",
 }
-description: How I built this site using Astro and what I learned along the way
+description: I have made this website with Astro as it's an easy tool (less than ChatGPT).
+You can also do you own !
 draft: false
 category: Portfolio
 ---